Day 1: Saturday

 Day 4: Tuesday

 Breakfast will be served between 7.30 and 8.30am.
 Today is "Outlander Day" and there will be no walking.
+There is a video showing part of the Outlander Day further down the page.

 We call this day "Outlander Day" because we will be visiting a lot of places made famous by the television series Outlander, adapted from the Outlander novels of Diana Gabaldon.
 Our first stop will be Culloden Battlefield, and the excellent visitor centre housing an exhibition that traces the story of the Jacobites and features a 360 degree reconstruction of the battle.